 - Managing RSVPS for opening nights and other events

 - Other duties as required.

 Qualifications and Traits:

-Salary mid- to high $30s.
-Benefits include medical, Life and long-term disability insurance, paid time off, and voluntary pre-tax programs for retirement (403[b], Transit and FSA).
+Annual Salary $48,000 (non-negotiable).
+Benefits offered include medical, Life and long-term disability insurance, paid time off, and voluntary pre-tax programs for retirement (403[b], Transit and FSA).

-Applicants for this position should send chronological resume and separate detailed cover letter to firstname.lastname@example.org with “Development Associate” in the subject line.
-Applicants considered following first round of review will be asked to submit writing samples.
+Send full cover letter and chronological resume, combined into a single PDF, to firstname.lastname@example.org with “Development Associate” in the subject line.
+Applications accepted until position filled.
+Applicants considered following the first round of review will be asked to submit writing samples.

 Theatre for a New Audience is committed to attracting, hiring, and retaining employees who reflect the cultural diversity of our community.
 We believe that every employee has the right to work in a respectful environment that is free from discrimination, consistent with our commitment to diversity, equity, inclusion, and respect.
 This commitment extends to all aspects of the employment relationship.